 The Programme for International Student Assessment (PISA) launched by the Organisation for Economic Co-operation and Development (OECD) has attracted worldwide attention over the recent decade.
-Despite the criticism, PISA “effect” has penetrated various aspects of education for quite a few participating economies which initiated educational practice in light of this programme.
+PISA “effect”, as widely documented, has penetrated various aspects of education in a range of participating economies which initiated education reforms as responses to it.
 The more influential PISA is, the more inevitably students’ learning would be affected.
-However, so far, research on the impact of PISA on students’ learning is rare.
-It is necessary to empirically detect its impact on students’ learning.
+However, so far, research on the impact of PISA on students’ learning is rarely seen.
+To discuss PISA’s impact in practice and promote appropriate use of this assessment tool, it is necessary to empirically investigate its impact on students’ learning.

-With a case study in one sub-region of China, my research will aim to ascertain what influence PISA has brought to Chinese students’ learning, and try to portray the pattern of such influence, so as to inspire better interpretation and usage of PISA results in practice and to better facilitate students’ learning.
+Employing mixed methods, my research aims to ascertain what influence PISA has brought to Chinese students’ learning in a local area in China, and try to portray the pattern of such influence in this context, so as to provide insights into better using PISA data in practice for better facilitating students’ learning.

 I obtained my master’s degree in “Linguistics and Applied Linguistics (Language Testing)” from Beijing Language and Culture University (BLCU).
 During the time I studied in the Chinese Proficiency Test (HSK) Centre in BLCU, I got an internship in the Department of Standard and Instrument in National Assessment Centre of Education Quality, and continued to work there after graduation.
 In 2013, I became a project member of China PISA 2015, mainly engaging in sampling, data management and data analysis.
 I worked in the China PISA 2015 National Centre until I came to Leeds.

 My PhD course started in October 2016.